Forest Products Export Standards - Phytosanitary Requirements of Australia

 Additional Tasmanian State phytosanitary import requirements may be accessed at:

-The 2018/2019 Arhopalus ferus flight season starts for ALL New Zealand ports as of 24:00 hrs (midnight) 22 October 2018.
-Consignments loaded after this time must comply with the Arhopalus ferus flight season requirements.
+The 2018/2019 Arhopalus ferus flight season closed for all New Zealand ports as of 2400 hours (midnight) on 15 April 2019.
+Consignments loaded after this time are not subject to the Arhopalus ferus flight season requirements.

 2.2 Arhopalus ferus Flight Season Requirements